-The Black Spotted Turtle is also called Hamilton's Terrapin, the Indian Spotted Turtle and (unhelpfully since there are many others) the Black Pond Turtle.
+The Black Spotted Turtle is also called Hamilton's Terrapin, the Indian Spotted Turtle, the Spotted Pond Turtle and

 A terrapin, it lives in large rivers, forest ponds and oxbow lakes with clear, shallow water in the